 Item Description Power Port For connecting the router to a power socket via the provided power adapter.
-Power On/Off Button Press this button to power on or off the router.
+On/Off Button Press this button to power on or off the router.
 Reset Button Press and hold this button for more than 5 seconds to reset the router to its factory default settings.
-USB Port For connecting to a USB device.
+USB1 / USB2 For connecting to a USB device or a USB printer.
+USBLED On: The inserted USB device is ready to use.
+Flashing: A USB device is being identified.
+Off: No device is plugged into the USB port.
 Internet Port For connecting to a DSL/Cable modem, or an Ethernet jack.
 Ethernet Ports (1/2/3/4) For connecting your PC or other Ethernet network devices to the router.
-WPS/Wi-Fi On/Off Press this button, and immediately press the WPS button on your device.
+WPS/Wi-Fi Press this button, and immediately press the WPS button on your device.
 The WPS LED of the router should change from flashing to solid on, indicating successful WPS connection.
 Press and hold the Wi-Fi button for about 2 seconds to turn on or off the wireless function of your router.
 Antennas Used for wireless operation and data transmit.
 Upright them for the best Wi-Fi performance.